soffes/SAMKeychain/Readme.markdown

 # SSKeychain

-SSKeychain is a simple utility class for making the system keychain less sucky.
+SSKeychain is a simple wrapper for accessing accounts, getting passwords, setting passwords, and deleting passwords using the system Keychain on Mac OS X and iOS.

 This was originally inspired by EMKeychain and SDKeychain (both of which are now gone).
 Thanks to the authors.
 SSKeychain has since switched to a simpler implementation that was abstracted from [SSToolkit](http://sstoolk.it).